Code-Institute-Submissions/HowellsJonathan-JMDb-V2/readme.md

 6. From there go to Github and select my current project
 7. Locate the settings and scroll down to Github Pages, select the master branch under source and wait for your website to go live

-There were no noticable differences between the deployed version of my project and the one I was working on in the code editor.
+There were no major differences between my deployed version and my local hosted version, apart from a few random scrolling elements which you could scroll on the Y axis.
+So to reprimand that I added some css styling: overflow-y: hidden; to the code which fixed the issue.

 I ran my website locally to test the website using the extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) which imitates a real live version of my wesbite on my choosing of web browser.